ExaWorks/psij-python/docs/development/programming.rst

 aggregate the output streams of the job ranks.

-In addition to the functions above, PSI/J launchers also take care of invoking the pre and post launch scripts.
+In addition to the functions above, PSI/J launchers also take care of invoking the pre- and post-launch scripts.

 Since script based launchers are interchangeable, they must have a well defined interface.
 This interface consists of: